dev-lnk/laravel-code-builder/README.md

 Relationship **[documentation](https://github.com/dev-lnk/laravel-code-builder/blob/master/docs/relationship.md)**.

  ### Beta
 This is a beta version of the package!
 Stubs and commands may change during development.
-Work tested on sqlite and MySQL.
+Work tested on MySQL and PostgreSQL.
 Plans for adding new functionality and information for contributors **[here](https://github.com/dev-lnk/laravel-code-builder/blob/master/docs/for_contributors.md)**.